luis-developer-08/yui_web/README.md

 ## ⚡ Create Inertia Components Easily

-This starter kit includes a custom Artisan command to quickly generate Inertia.js React components:
+This starter kit includes a custom Artisan command to quickly generate Inertia.js React components with flexible directory options.

 ### 🏗️ Generate a New Component